-Actenum Frequently Asked Questions
+DSO/Upstream: Frequently Asked Questions

-Use DSO/Upstream to schedule onshore or offshore upstream operations, where resources—such as rigs, cranes, barges, trucks, and crews—must be assigned to activities—including construction, drilling, fracturing/completions, workovers, tie-ins, logging, and maintenance—according to various constraints.
+DSO/Upstream may be used for scheduling onshore or offshore upstream operations, where resources—such as rigs, cranes, barges, trucks, and crews—must be assigned to activities—including construction, drilling, fracturing/completions, workovers, tie-ins, logging, and maintenance—according to various constraints.

 - Automatically assign rigs, other equipment, and crews to exploration and production activities in an optimal sequence, rapidly and reliably

 - Interactively adjust schedules to reflect operational changes and disruptions, using the drag-and-drop Gantt-based interface